 |

-Model-Based Design for Intelligent Field Devices in Industrial Automation (DE)
+Model-Based Design for Intelligent Field Devices in Industrial Automation (EN)

 In the current landscape of MATLAB® and Simulink®, no functionality exists to exploit the full capabilities of multiprocessor system on chip (MPSoC) hardware in one tool like for the AMD Zynq™ Ultrascale+™ MPSoCs.
 This hardware can currently be controlled with generated code by MATLAB and Simulink for Arm® Cortex®-A53 processors and the FPGA.
 However, the user is limited to using Linux® as the operating system on the Cortex-A53 processors, and the use of Arm® Cortex®-R5 processors is not supported.